WGLab/Workshop_Annotation/README.md

 tar -xvf H2GKB.zip
 ```

-*We recommend extracting the file into lib for ease of use for this tutorial, but you can put the file wherever you want.*
+*We recommend extracting the file into `lib` directory for ease of use for this tutorial, but you can put the file wherever you want.*

 ### Run Phen2Gene